Ellen White Investigation

 Before assuming the responsibilities involved in marriage, young men and young women should have such an experience in practical life as will prepare them for its duties and its burdens.
 Early marriages are not to be encouraged.17

-It appears she disapproved of any marriage while the partners were still in school:
+While she did not specify an exact age, she disapproved of any marriage while the partners were still in school:

 The marriages formed by students at school are not right nor proper.18